-IKEA as a brand comprises two separate owners.
+IKEA, as a brand comprising two separate owners.
 INGKA Holding B.V. owns the IKEA Group, the holding group.
-At the same time that is held by the Stichting INGKA Foundation, which is the owner of the whole Group.
-IKEA Group is not the owner of the brand, which is managed by Inter IKEA Systems B.V., part of Inter IKEA B.V. that is the real owner of the IKEA Concept.
-Thus, IKEA Group is a franchisee that pays 3% of royalties to Inter IKEA Systems.
+At the same time, that is held by the Stichting INGKA Foundation, which is the owner of the whole Group.
+Thus, IKEA Group is a franchisee that pays 3% royalties to Inter IKEA Systems.